-Figure~\ref{fig:improve_} illustrates the relative improvements of CoPS over the prompt-tuning baseline, AnomalyCLIP.
-CoPS achieves consistent gains over AnomalyCLIP on all 13 datasets, particularly showing larger improvements in image-level performance (Figure~\ref{fig:improve_}a) for industrial datasets and in pixel-level performance (Figure~\ref{fig:improve_}b) for medical datasets.
+\textbf{Performance improvement.} Fig.~\ref{fig:improve_} illustrates the relative improvements of CoPS over the prompt-tuning baseline, AnomalyCLIP.
+CoPS achieves consistent gains over AnomalyCLIP on all 13 datasets, particularly showing larger improvements in image-level performance (Fig.~\ref{fig:improve_}(a)) for industrial datasets and in pixel-level performance (Fig.~\ref{fig:improve_}(b)) for medical datasets.
 These results demonstrate the effectiveness of CoPS's prototype extraction, class sampling, and glocal alignment components.